 an Edenic state before "original sin."

-In the metaphoric language of myth, you might ask: "Where were the homosexuals in the Garden of
+In the metaphoric language of myth, you might ask: "Where were the homosexuals in the Garden of Eden?"

-people's struggle for equality and fairness by joking that God created Adam and Eve, not Adam and Steve.
+Well, we frequently hear Christian preachers deride gay people's struggle for equality and fairness by joking that God created Adam and Eve, not Adam and Steve.

 Well, maybe they're wrong.
 Maybe He did.

 The Book of Genesis begins with the story of how the gods, referred to in the plural as the elohim, created the cosmos in six days, creating human beings on the sixth day and then resting on the seventh.
 The story then goes on tell how a particular God, referred to in the singular by the unpronounceable Hebrew name YHWH, who seemed in charge of sending rain, wanted a gardener for his Garden on the east side of the Fertile Crescent called Mesopotamia.

 In the second chapter of Genesis, this God YHWH formed a man out of the dust to be His gardener.
 YHWH was a strict and demanding God and set a rule for this gardener He'd made that he could eat any of the fruit in the Garden except the fruit of the Tree of Knowledge of Good and Evil.
 And He instructed him to give names to everything in the Garden.
 As we know, the gardener named the Garden Eden.

 What isn't mentioned in the second chapter of Genesis

 there were other people in Mesopotamia.
 That was told in the creation